dev-scripts/prakashbhandari.com.np/content/posts/parameter-vs-argument-in-function.md

 }
 ```

-In this article,  we have understood the basic difference between parameter and argument used in the function.
-Understanding parameter and argument is also a part of understanding the fundamental concepts of programming, which take your coding skills to new level!
+In this article,  we have understood the basic difference between parameter and argument used in the function with example.
+Understanding parameter and argument is also a part of understanding the fundamental concepts of programming.
+If you are good at fundamental that take your coding skills to new level!